Lucus16/lisp-c-thesis/b/thesis.md

 In summary, the central idea of this thesis is to build a simple Lisp interpreter and a simple C code generation library in that Lisp language, and then to use that library to generate the C code of the Lisp interpreter.
-While doing this it is important to constantly make sure that things stay simple, minimal and modular, to make it easy to play around and adapt this language for other purposes.
+While doing this it is important to constantly make sure that things stay simple and modular, to make it easy to play around and adapt this language for other purposes.

 [ make all primitives available ]
 [ keep it minimal ]